Computer-Assisted-Clinical-Medicine/UMMPerfusion/README.md

 # UMMPerfusion
-Open Source Perfusion Analysis Pluin for OsiriX and Horos
+Open Source Perfusion Analysis Plugin for OsiriX and Horos

 Algorithms used in this plugin are based on the work of S.Sourbron: Platform for Research in Medical Imgaging https://github.com/plaresmedima/PMI-0.4